acearchive/legacy-artifact-action/README.md

 ## Output

-This tool produces two JSON outputs:
+This tool produces three outputs:

 - `artifacts` is JSON document describing all the artifacts in the repository.
+- `root-cid` is the CID of the UnixFS directory containing the current version of each file in the repository.
 - `cids` is a JSON array containing a deduplicated set of all the CIDs contained in artifacts in the repository.